gotchoices/MyCHIPs/doc/learn-network.md

 that scope.

 ### Events
-All processes should be mostly event driven.
-Most state transitions would occur directly or indirectly as a result of actions by a user somewhere.
+Processes are designed to be event driven.
+Most state transitions should occur (whether directly or indirectly) as a result of actions by a user somewhere.
 But there are some exceptions.

 User Initiated: (someone with an account on our system)